 When identifying and logging an incident, some critical information includes the following:

-- Incident name or identification number
+- Incident name or identification number.

-- Incident description
+- Incident description.

-- Incident date and time
+- Incident date and time.

-- Name of the person who reported the incident
+- Name of the person who reported the incident.

-Stage Two: Incident Categorization
+Stage Two: Incident Categorisation

 Stage Three: Incident Prioritisation